Support Page Content

 Building Coordinator/Floor Marshal Training

-An annual, one hour training covering the following areas:
+This annual, one hour training will cover the following areas:

 - Program Overview and History

 - Responsibilities of Building Coordinators and Floor Marshals